spotify/luigi/README.md

 Note that Luigi is still in a slightly immature state so future changes might very well not be backwards compatible.

 A code example says more than 1000 bullet lists, so enough said - let's look at some examples.
 Though by all means feel free to scroll down and [read more](#readmore) about some design decisions Luigi.

+## Installing

+Downloading and running *python setup.py install* should be enough.
+Note that you probably want [Tornado](http://www.tornadoweb.org/) and [Pygraphviz](http://networkx.lanl.gov/pygraphviz/).
+Also [Mechanize](http://wwwsearch.sourceforge.net/mechanize/) is optional if you want to run Hadoop jobs since it makes debugging easier.
+If you want to run Hadoop you should also make sure to edit /etc/luigi/client.cfg and add something like this

+    [hadoop]
+    jar: /usr/lib/hadoop-xyz/hadoop-streaming-xyz-123.jar

 ## Examples